nimishamw/diem/developers.diem.com/docs/reference/glossary.md

 - **Open-source community** is a term used for a group of developers who work on open-source software.
 If you're reading this glossary, then you are part of the Diem project's developer community.

 ## P

+### ParentVASP account

+The ParentVASP account is your unique root account.
+You can have only one parent account per Regulated VASP.
+Diem Networks will create a ParentVASP account on your behalf with your authentication key.

 ### Proof